 Language teachers are encouraged to run these types of collaborative activities over Creatubbles — and even set guidelines to interact only in the language that their students are learning.

 As we mentioned before, your students can engage with any creations uploaded to Creatubbles and even interact with the creator.
-They can give them positive feedback, ask about their story behind the creations or the techniques used and even ask to collaborate.
+They can give them positive feedback, ask about the story behind the creations or the techniques used, and even ask to collaborate.